Shinzuu is an ex-pilot and hardcore gamer. Video games have been the most influential cause of their current skill set and abilities.

 The only exception (So Far) is Stamin-Up and Quick-Revive in Shadows of Evil.

 Weapons Lost In Translation...
 Again!

-Well, no surprise here, but for those of you who frequented Multiplayer shouldn't be too enthusiastic in seeing some of the guns you've been spamming in the MP mode.
+Well, no surprise here, but those of you who frequented multiplayer shouldn't be too enthusiastic in seeing some of the guns you've been spamming in the MP mode.
 No sir, if you base it off of MP, you will be severely disappointed and frustrated.
 If you pay close attention, a lot of your favourite weapons have actually just been changed into all the guns from BO2 zombies.
-In terms of damage, ammo, etc, the KRM has been turned into the KSG and the Sheiva has been turned into the M14.
+In terms of damage, ammo, etc., the KRM has been turned into the KSG and the Sheiva has been turned into the M14.
 Hell, even the Drakon has been turned into the new SVU.

 Now, this doesn't apply to all guns you can find, but you get the idea.
 Pretty much every wall gun has been nerfed to a gun from the previous Zed Modes.
 However, don't count out all the guns to be changed for the worst.
 Surprisingly enough, the RK5 and L-CAR9 pistols are actually more powerful than some of the SMGs.

 Okay, so we now have our fun new GobbleGum game mechanic, and it is making life a lot more interesting this time around.
 While the gums themselves are pretty self-explanatory, how they work is a bit tricky.
 You basically have two different sets of GobbleGum: Regular GobbleGum, which you earn as you level up, and Mega GobbleGum, which you unlock via Vials.